A7med-Elgo7ary/A7med-Elgo7ary/README.md

 </a>

 ---
-> If we pull together and commit ourselves, then we can push through anything.
+<span style="font-size: 20px;">If we pull together and commit ourselves, then we can push through anything.</span>

 <details>